survivejs/react-book/manuscript/09_linting_in_webpack.md

 }
 ```

-Besides setting it up with webpack it can be highly beneficial to look into an integration with your editor or IDE.
-Having warnings and errors inline makes a world of difference. webpack will still complain but an integrated approach has its benefits.
+Besides setting it up with Webpack it can be highly beneficial to look into an integration with your editor or IDE.
+Having warnings and errors inline makes a world of difference.
+Webpack will still complain but an integrated approach has its benefits.

 ## Setting Up ESLint